-- The sender’s email address is not from the University’s email address domain which is @anu.edu.au.
-Fraudulent emails have been received by suppliers from: email@example.com
+- The senders' email addresses are not from the University’s email address domain which is @anu.edu.au.
+Fraudulent emails have been received by suppliers from firstname.lastname@example.org and email@example.com.

-- The email message is poorly written, with grammatical mistakes and awkward sentence structure.
+- The email message may be poorly written, with grammatical mistakes and awkward sentence structure.

-- The email requesting a quotation or attaching a purchase order will appear to be from a staff member at the University.
+- The email requesting a quotation or attaching a purchase order may appear to be from a staff member at the University.

-- The purchase order will include a delivery address that is typically a warehousing and/or distribution centre that is NOT associated with the University’s current delivery address (ACTON, ACT 2601)).
+- The purchase order may include a delivery address that is typically a warehousing and/or distribution centre that is NOT associated with the University’s current delivery address (ACTON, ACT 2601)).